DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Data; Message; Data Structure
     - [x] Data; Message; None
     - [ ] Content; Common; External

+    > Loose coupling can be data coupling, message coupling, or no coupling.

 12. Modules only share parameters.
 This is an example of what type of coupling?

     - [ ] Loose no coupling
     - [x] Loose data coupling
     - [ ] Loose message coupling

+    > Loose data coupling is exactly what this example defines.

 13. The loosest type of coupling; components only communicate through parameters or message passing.
 This is an example of what type of coupling?

     - [ ] Loose data coupling
     - [x] Loose message coupling
     - [ ] Loose no coupling

+    > Loose message coupling is exactly what this example defines.